Phl3bas/WebScraping-QuoteGame/README.md

 # WebScraping-QuoteGame
    Quick CL game i wrote in python to practice webscraping
    Scrapes all pages at http://quotes.toscrape.com returning quotes, names and links to about pages.

-The game will then give you a quote, and you have to guess the authors name (case insensitive), you get 4 guesses and various clues after each incorrect guess
+   The game will then give you a quote, and you have to guess the authors name (case insensitive), you get 4 guesses and various clues      after each incorrect guess.

+## Dependancies

++ BeautifulSoup
++ Requests

+## Install

+1. `git clone ` repository
+2. `cd` to cloned directory
+3. run `python main.py`